 Brad: Well It really depends on the music for example the Karnivool concert that we went to, it was a very small stage and a very small room.
 But they’re sort of a band that’s coming back you know they’re producing some new music.
 But for me that was, it was a lot heavier that sounds.
 For me it was just getting amongst it, getting in the so-called mosh pit which was probably packed 10 people and just you know just going crazy and just having fun and bouncing off everyone and just that really loud sound I really enjoyed that.
 The band before actually described as the most remote heavy metal band in the world.
-So they are from central Australia somewhere and they were called death metal band and they were just like incredible.
+So they are from central Australia somewhere and they were called South East death metal band and they were just like incredible.
 They were all round Aboriginal death metal band and also it was really really awesome, and they were just so loud and energetic.
-So it depends what concert I go to.
-That particular one actually went with Levi and we had a lot of fun.
+So it depends what concert I go to but that particular one actually went with Levi and we had a lot of fun.

 Stev: That’s probably why you got sick now.
 But let’s talk about the opposite as well.
 Is there still something Tony that you not look forward to when you work today?

 Tony: Well you’ve got to see how much I travel.

 Tony: Well the eastern states, I’ll be going over at least once a week most times, I didn’t actually go last weekend.

 Stev: Is the travel itself like flights and bus or road life is what bothers you the most or just being away from family?

 Tony: The road life doesn’t bother me, it’s just the travelling, sitting in a you know in the aeroplane for four hours, commuting is a pain.

 Brad: I think you said you were going to Darwin tomorrow.
 Darwin’s like the top of Australia, Central Australia right at the top.